Overview

 Data Center Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Confirm redundancy goals and infrastructure assumptions is treated as a project decision point, not a handoff moment.
-We connect it to electrical capacity planning and keep the team aligned on what must be resolved before the next trade package moves.
+Confirm redundancy goals, power strategy, and Edwards Aquifer compliance requirements for the San Marcos site is treated as a project decision point, not a handoff moment.
+We connect it to electrical capacity planning for Hays County utility service extensions at mission-critical load levels and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate shell, utilities, and equipment-release packages is treated as a project decision point, not a handoff moment.
-We connect it to mechanical redundancy routing and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate shell, utility extensions, and equipment-release packages with long-lead procurement launched early is treated as a project decision point, not a handoff moment.
+We connect it to mechanical redundancy routing on limestone-cut sites where underground service routing requires engineered design and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Deliver civil and structural work to support systems installation
+Deliver civil and structural work on limestone subgrade to support systems installation without delays

-Deliver civil and structural work to support systems installation is treated as a project decision point, not a handoff moment.
-We connect it to commissioning sequence control and keep the team aligned on what must be resolved before the next trade package moves.
+Deliver civil and structural work on limestone subgrade to support systems installation without delays is treated as a project decision point, not a handoff moment.
+We connect it to commissioning sequence control that protects reliability targets against a compressed construction timeline and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Manage systems integration and commissioning readiness is treated as a project decision point, not a handoff moment.
-We connect it to security and access management and keep the team aligned on what must be resolved before the next trade package moves.
+Manage systems integration, commissioning readiness, and phased acceptance testing is treated as a project decision point, not a handoff moment.
+We connect it to security, access management, and EARC compliance requirements integrated into the site development plan and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Turn over the facility through phased operational milestones is treated as a project decision point, not a handoff moment.
-We connect it to electrical capacity planning and keep the team aligned on what must be resolved before the next trade package moves.
+Turn over the facility through phased operational milestones with Hays County CO and TCEQ compliance confirmed is treated as a project decision point, not a handoff moment.
+We connect it to electrical capacity planning for Hays County utility service extensions at mission-critical load levels and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit